 The first series of this Thames series for ITV featured ghosts and the supernatural: In ‘The Waiting Room’ Jenny Agutter encountered a fated late-night train from 50 years before; ‘After School’ saw two Welsh schoolboys in detention discovering old mine workings and learning of the hardships of mining life 150 years earlier; and in ‘The Witch’s Bottle’, the spirit of a witch’s daughter who had been burned alive by Witchfinder General Matthew Hopkins, was freed from a hidden bottle.

-In contrast, ‘Dutch Schlitz’s Shoes’ was a comedy spin-off, with evil magician Mr Stabs resurrected from noted fantasy series Ace of Wands (1970-72) to meet a ghostly 1920s Chicago gangster.
+In contrast, ‘Dutch Schlitz’s Shoes’ (pictured above) was a comedy spin-off, with evil magician Mr Stabs resurrected from noted fantasy series Ace of Wands (1970-72) to meet a ghostly 1920s Chicago gangster.

 J.B.
 Priestley provided ‘The Other Window’, a promising story of a special lens that allowed children to see ghosts from down the ages.